Home run hat tricks for Cano, DeJong, Cruz and Betts

 HANGING AROUND

-The Milwaukee Brewers have been outscored by 16 runs on the season, but they’re five games over .500 and just a game out of first place in the NL Central.
+The Milwaukee Brewers have been outscored by 16 runs on the season, but they are five games over .500 and just a game out of first place in the NL Central.
 Milwaukee just took two of three from Chicago, winning both games in its last at-bat before the Cubs avoided a sweep by winning Sunday.

 The Brewers have the third-worst ERA in the National League at 4.68, so it will be interesting to see if they can improve their pitching before the trade deadline.